NeLy-EPFL/twoppp/README.md

     - ```conda create -n twoppp37 python=3.7```
     - ```conda activate twoppp37```
     - ```conda install jupyter```
-    - DeepFly3D: https://github.com/NeLy-EPFL/DeepFly3D (install in current entironment instead of making new one using ```pip install nely-df3d```)
+    - DeepFly3D:
-        - WARNING: because of a new version of DeepFly3D with incompatibilities to multiple other packages.
-You have to install an older version as follows:
+        - WARNING: because of a new version of DeepFly3D with incompatibilities to multiple other packages you have to install an older version as follows:
             - ```git clone https://github.com/NeLy-EPFL/DeepFly3D```
             - ```cd DeepFly3D```
-            - ```git checkout bd8faca1980518f67d4c26fa85381ff7a6546598```
+            - ```git checkout JB_stable```
             - This reverts the version back to an older version, which is compatible with this package.
             - ```pip install -e .```
     - deepinterpolation: https://github.com/NeLy-EPFL/deepinterpolation/tree/adapttoR57C10 (install in current environment instead of making a new environment)